cossacklabs/product-docs/content/acra/security-controls/key-management/inventory.md

 AcraServer in Transparent proxy mode and AcraTranslator use storage symmetric keys to encrypt/decrypt data into/from [AcraBlocks](/acra/acra-in-depth/data-structures/acrablock).

-Storage symmetric keys are used for [encryption/decryption](/acra/security-controls/encryption/), [making/demasking](/acra/security-controls/masking/), [tokenization/detokenization](/acra/security-controls/tokenization/), [zones](/acra/security-controls/zones/).
+Storage symmetric keys are used for [encryption/decryption](/acra/security-controls/encryption/), [making/demasking](/acra/security-controls/masking/), [tokenization/detokenization](/acra/security-controls/tokenization/), [zones](/acra/security-controls/zones/) (deprecated since 0.94.0, will be removed in 0.95.0).
 These are the default keys, in most cases, you will use them.

 Under the hood, storage symmetric keys don't actually encrypt the data fields.
 Data encryption keys (DEKs) are randomly generated each time and used to encrypt every data field.
 Storage symmetric keys are used for particular DEK encryption.
 See [AcraBlocks](/acra/acra-in-depth/data-structures/acrablock) for the encryption details.